-- Please call our facility two days before your surgery date to schedule the time you should arrive.
+- Please call our facility one day before your surgery date to schedule the time you should arrive.
 If no one has contacted you seven days prior to your scheduled surgery or if you have any questions, please call (518) 438-7638 and ask for the pre-admission testing nurse.

 - Your surgeon and the anesthesiologist will meet with you prior to your procedure.

 - Stop using: Ibuprofen, Advil, Motrin, Asprin, and all herbal supplements, including diet pills (except chondroitin and glucosamine) seven days prior to your surgery.

 - If you are a diabetic, please call (518) 438-7638 and ask for the pre-admission testing nurse for further instructions.

 Who will provide my anesthesia?

 Anesthesia services at the Capital Region Ambulatory Surgery Center are provided by the Anesthesia Group of Albany.
 You will have a board-certified anesthesiologist and certified nurse anesthetist caring for you throughout your stay at the Capital Region Ambulatory Surgery Center.

 The anesthetic plan that will be discussed with you prior to your surgery is tailored so that you will be able to go home soon after your operation is completed.
 Special anesthetic agents and anesthetic techniques are used to provide a swift recovery from the effects of anesthesia.
 Most patients are able to leave the surgery center within two hours of their surgery.
 The types of anesthetic you receive will be specifically designed for your particular needs and medical indications.
 There are four main types of anesthesia:

 - General Anesthesia - during this type of anesthesia, the patient is not conscious and has complete loss of sensation.